Hardy Mohrbacher

 Upcoming Sessions

-Greenland molybdenum mining project – Securing high-quality, long term molybdenum supply for the EU Green Deal from a Responsible Sourcing
+Greenland Malmbjerg mining project – Securing high-quality, long term molybdenum and magnesium supply for the EU Green Deal from Greenland

 Board Advisor to Greenland Resources Inc / Owner NIOBELCON